 If you want to see samples of pupils work from the schools I teach at you can view my twitter feed @baggiepr

-Code-it Gold is a new scheme of programming planning that provides multiple, research backed, methods of teaching the same module to help teachers develop a variety of different approaches and develop pupils agency.
-The Code-it Gold resources are free but if you need more training or inset then contact Phil Bagge via the contacts page.
+Code-it Gold is a scheme of programming planning that provides multiple, research-backed methods of teaching the same module to help teachers develop a variety of different approaches and develop pupils agency.
+The Code-it Gold resources are free, but if you need more training or assistance, then contact Phil Bagge.
+These resources have been further refined in the book series.

 Teaching Primary Programming with Scratch: Research-Informed Approaches